jonrau1/ElectricEye/add-ons/electriceye-reports/README.md

 ![Add New Visual](./screenshots/addNewVisual.JPG)

-10. We will now demonstrate how to use dyanmic filters to show only information we want - in our case we want to show *only* NIST CSF compliance controls and their status.
+10. We will now demonstrate how to use dynamic filters to show only information we want - in our case we want to show *only* NIST CSF compliance controls and their status.
 To start select the **Vertical stacked bar chart** and expand the size by dragging the bottom-right of the Visual border as shown below.

 ![Expand Stacked Bars](./screenshots/extendoStackedBars.JPG)